 Greenland’s efforts to turn international interest in itself into even more independence are not only met with confusion in Denmark, however.
 Under the previous government of Kim Kielsen, Nuuk had gone its own way without prior consultation with Copenhagen.
 And the Russian ambassador in Copenhagen, Vladimir Barbin, had also strongly criticised some of the Greenlandic advances in the past.
 The sensitivity of the whole issue is also shown by the fact that a statement made by Broberg on Danish television was interpreted and reproduced in such a distorted way that even official Russia had to intervene.

-What happened: In a broadcast, Broberg explained that he had in mind a system similar to Iceland’s in terms of defense.
-This would mean that there could also be a bilateral agreement with the USA.
-Shortly thereafter, a Danish newspaper published that the statement had provoked a “strong reaction” from the Russian ambassador in Copenhagen, who immediately saw more U.S. troops in Greenland.
+What happened: during the broadcast, Broberg explained that he had in mind a system similar to Iceland’s in terms of defense.
+This would mean that there could also be a bilateral agreement with the US.
+Shortly thereafter, a Danish newspaper published that the statement had provoked a “strong reaction” from Barbin, who envisioned more US troops in Greenland.
 Only an official statement by Russia smoothed the waters somewhat and Broberg also stated that there was a good dialogue between Russia and Greenland.
-He got on well with Foreign Minister Lavrov at the Arctic Council meeting, Sermitisaq quotes him as saying.
+He got on well with the Russian foreign minister, Sergey Lavrov, during the Arctic Council meeting, Sermitisaq quotes him as saying.
 But how the mood is in his own house between him and Denmark remains open.